 Angel Tree empowers National Ministries to strengthen relationships between incarcerated parents and their children.
-Each holiday season, local groups deliver a gift, the Gospel and a personal message on behalf of the incarcerated parent to thousands of children.
+Each holiday season, children receive a gift, the Gospel and a personal message on behalf of their incarcerated parent.

 PromisePath program partners often run Angel Tree as part of their program model, but any National Ministry is welcome to use the following materials to facilitate their event.
 Angel Tree provides families an initial connection point to both your ministry and the local church, encouraging them to get further involved and enveloped in the community.